 Objective Concrete Pictorial Abstract У2 Column method without regrouping Add together the ones first, then add the tens.
 Use either Dienes/Numicon/10s/1s first before moving onto place value counters.
 32 + 25 = After physically using apparatus and place value counters, children can draw the counters to help them solve additions.
 Expanded method can be used to consolidate place value knowledge.
 32+25=57 Efficiency achieved by moving onto the compact method. У2 Column method with regrouping Make both numbers on a place value grid.
 Add up the ones, then exchange 10 ones for 1 ten.
 Children can draw pictures of 10s/1s as above to help them to solve additions.
 Expanded method.
-3 1 + 4 5 = 8 2
+Efficiency achieved by moving onto the compact method.

 Objective Concrete Pictorial Abstract Y3/4 Column method with regrouping.
 Y3 - 3 digit Y4 - 4 digit Make both numbers on a place value grid.
-100's 10's 1's By Year Four children will progress Y5/6 Column C As children move on to decimals, money and decimal place value counters can be used to aid understanding.
-Consolidation of understanding and a numbers with up to three decimal place. on to adding four digit numbers.
-As children progress, decimals and money can be introduced here. digits and extending by adding with regrouping Practical apparatus available exten cimal places.
+Add up the ones and exchange the 10 ones for 1 ten.
+100's 10's 1's 100's 10's 1's Children can draw pictures of By Year Four children will progress on to adding four digit numbers.
+As children progress, decimals As children move on to decimals, money and decimal place value counters can be used to aid understanding. counters or Hs, Ts and Os transitioning from apparatus to support learning and understanding.
+Addition of money to use £ and p separately in pictorial stage. and money can be introduced here.
+Y5/6 Column method with regrouping Consolidation of understanding and a numbers with up to three decimal pl Practical apparatus available exten aces.